PDavid/hbase-rest-client/README.md

 Make sure HBase rest server is running.
 Localhost and port 8080 is assumed.

-Set the following JVM option:
-`--add-opens java.base/java.lang=ALL-UNNAMED` (required for JAXB unmarshalling)

 Then run the application:
 `./gradlew run`

+# Note

+The JVM option: `--add-opens java.base/java.lang=ALL-UNNAMED` is required for JAXB unmarshalling.